jjasghar/jjasghar.github.io/_posts/2016-10-04-signing-commits-in-git.md

 ## .gitconfig

-If you would like something more permanent, you can add to your `.gitconfig` something like the following:
+If you would like something more permanent, you can add to your `~/.gitconfig` something like the following:

 ```